SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Introduction

 This work puts forth \name---an equivariant generator that aims to overcome the expressivity issues of one-shot approaches. \name decomposes the graph generation problem into two parts that are learned jointly: (\textit{i}) modeling the dominant components of the graph spectrum and (\textit{ii}) generating a graph conditioned on a set of eigenvalues and eigenvectors.
 Modeling the distribution of the top-$k$ eigenvalues and eigenvectors is a simpler problem than one-shot graph generation.
 Crucially, a direct inspection of the graph spectrum conveys many pertinent global graph properties (e.g., connectivity, cluster structure, diameter) and can be utilized to construct embeddings that approximate the geodesic distance between nodes~\cite{belkin2003laplacian,coifman2005geometric,mohar1997some}.
 As shown in Figure~\ref{fig:bait}, the (normalized) graph Laplacian eigenvectors (associated with low eigenvalues) capture well the coarse graph structure, making them ideal to model non-local dependencies.
 Thus, by generating the spectrum first, \name can control the global properties of the generated graphs.
 The learned eigenvectors and eigenvalues are then used to initialize the node embeddings of a second generator (inspired by GG-GAN~\cite{krawczuk2020gg}) that acts as a local refinement procedure.
 Both steps are permutation equivariant, differentiable, and are optimized jointly in an end-to-end fashion.

 Our experiments with synthetic and real-world graphs provide evidence that spectral conditioning helps to overcome the limitations of one-shot generators, managing to faithfully capture the graph statistics even for graphs with hundreds of nodes.
 Interestingly, \name can outperform state-of-the-art by a non-negligible margin, striking a compelling trade-off between the ability to generate graphs not in the training distribution (novelty) and modeling fidelity.
-We also find that conditioning \name on real spectra yields further improvement without sacrificing novelty, indicating that additional gains may be attainable by using a better spectrum generator.
+We also find that conditioning \name on real spectra can yield further improvement without sacrificing novelty, especially when $k$ is large, indicating that additional gains may be attainable by using a better spectrum generator.